KristofarStavrev/leagueofnobles-website/README.md

 ```
   - `sudo systemctl restart nginx`

-5. Setting up Gunicorn
+5. Setting up Gunicorn:
   - `pip install gunicorn`
-  - In the project folder the following command is executed: `gunicorn -w 3 main:app` (gunicorn -w (2 x num_cores) + 1 main:app)
+  - In the project folder the following command is executed: `gunicorn -w 3 main:app` (gunicorn -w (2 x num_cores) + 1 main:app).
-  - The number of cores on the machine can be checked with the command `nproc --all`
+  - The number of cores on the machine can be checked with the command `nproc --all`.
-  - After following the above steps the website should be now up and running
+  - After following the above steps the website should be now up and running.

-6. (BONUS) Choosing a DNS provider is necessary for obtaining a custom domain name
+6. (BONUS) Choosing a DNS provider is necessary for obtaining a custom domain name.
-  - **If a custom domain name is used the `server_name` in the nginx configuration file created in the above steps needs to be updated**
+  - **If a custom domain name is used the `server_name` in the nginx configuration file created in the above steps needs to be updated.**

 7. (BONUS) For an SSL encryption it is recommended to use [Let's encrypt](https://letsencrypt.org/).
-Using the "Certbot" follow the steps for creating an SSL certificate
+Using the "Certbot" follow the steps for creating an SSL certificate.

 ## Known issue with using Gmail SMTP for sending automatic emails

 This issue can arise if the script has not accessed the Gmail API necessary for sending automatic emails for a prolonged period of time.
 It occurs in the following scenarios:
-- when signing up for the newsletter
+- When signing up for the newsletter.
-- when sending a message using the 'Contact us' form
+- When sending a message using the 'Contact us' form.
-- when completing an order
+- When completing an order.

-The error thrown in the log usually resembles something along the lines of `smtp authentication error 534`
+The error thrown in the log usually resembles something along the lines of `smtp authentication error 534`.

-Fix for the error can be found on the following [link](https://support.google.com/mail/answer/7126229?hl=en&authuser=1#zippy=%2Cstep-check-that-imap-is-turned-on%2Cstep-change-smtp-other-settings-in-your-email-client%2Ci-cant-sign-in-to-my-email-client)
+Fix for the error can be found on the following [link](https://support.google.com/mail/answer/7126229?hl=en&authuser=1#zippy=%2Cstep-check-that-imap-is-turned-on%2Cstep-change-smtp-other-settings-in-your-email-client%2Ci-cant-sign-in-to-my-email-client).

 Usually, the issue is fixed by allowing less secure apps to access your account and/or following the steps for the DisplayUnlockCaptcha section.